-Certified dog training and behavior intervention in North Georgia.
+Certified dog training and behavior solutions in North Georgia.

 In Tune Dogs uses positive reinforcement training and other principles of Applied Behavior Analysis to help dogs learn what we humans define as acceptable behavior.
 Since communication is a two-way process, we also teach people about dog behavior.
 Good communication between you and your dog leads to greater understanding and less stress for both of you.
 You and your well-mannered dog will get to experience more of life together.
 Your less fearful dog will have a better quality of life.
 We use scientifically supported training methods because your dog is a living being who deserves better than the folklore of force.